yvt/openspades/README.md

 ## Other
 ### !!IMPORTANT!!
-Save files are kept seperate from OpenSpades.
-You can copy your SPConfig.cfg over to OSPlus.cfg, but OpenSpades+ uses different default options which you may find helpful.
+Save files and game files are kept seperate from OpenSpades.
+It is highly unlikely that OpenSpades+ will bork or modify an OpenSpades install in any way.
+To use your OpenSpades save file as a template for OpenSpades+, you can copy your SPConfig.cfg over to OSPlus.cfg.
+Please notice that OpenSpades+ uses different default options which you may find helpful.
 You can always set them manually however, see "Useful console variables"
 ### To-do:
 Remove ragdolls and corpses cleaner code